-Benefits Service: To help warriors make the most of their earned benefits and successfully transition to life after injury, WWP provides the tools they need to become financially secure.
-The Benefits Service team ensures warriors and their families have information and access to government benefits and community resources necessary for successful transition to life after injury.

-A key part of this program is WWP's team of highly trained personnel that are accredited by the U.S. Department of Veteran Affairs to represent warriors and advocate on their behalf.
+Benefits Service: The Benefits Service program ensures that warriors and their families have information and access to government benefits and community resources necessary for successful transition to life after injury.
+A key part of this program is the Organization's team of highly trained personnel that are accredited by the U.S. Department of Veteran Affairs to represent warriors and advocate on their behalf.
 WWP personnel represent warriors in their filing of claims for benefits with the U.S. Department of Veteran Affairs and U.S. Department of Defense.
 WWP personnel work closely with each agency so they can walk warriors through every step of the process.
 When a claim is filed, WWP makes sure it is processed correctly the first time and guides injured service members through this crucial part of their transition.

 Warriors to Work®: Warriors to Work is one of the cornerstones of WWP's efforts to achieve the goal of economically empowered wounded warriors.
 This program assists wounded warriors with their transition to the civilian workforce.
-It offers a complete package of career guidance and support services including resume assistance, interviewing skills, networking, job training, and job placement.
-The program staff provides continued individual counseling and personal support to all program participants as they strive to build a career in the civilian workforce.
+It offers a complete package of career guidance and support services including resume writing assistance, interviewing skills, networking, job training, and job placement.
+The program staff provide on-going individual counseling and personal support to all program participants as they strive to build a career in the civilian workforce.